NVIDIA/aistore/cli/resources/dsort.md

 `ais start dsort JSON_SPECIFICATION`

-Starts new dSort job with provided specification.
+Starts new dSort job with the provided specification.
 Upon creation, `JOB_ID` of the job is returned - it can then be used to abort it or retrieve metrics.
-Following table describes json keys which can be used in specification.
+The following table describes JSON keys which can be used in the specification.

 | Key | Type | Description | Required | Default |
 | --- | --- | --- | --- | --- |